nbbaier/100-days-of-ling/log.md

 ### Day 4: March 7, 2022

 **Today's Progress**: Did more data entry from Dallet's verb dictionary.
 It's such a cool resource but DAMN do I wish OCR worked on it so I could do this bit faster.

+### Day 5: March 8, 2022

+**Today's Progress**: More Kabyle data entry from Dallet's verb dictionary.
+Pulled out a couple generalizations and wrote them down so I can think about them as I can go along as well.